 At TIME for Kids, one of our goals is to help equip children with the skills they need to navigate the news.
 We also want to make sure educators and families feel supported in this mission.
-Below, you’ll find two interviews that ran earlier this year in TFK.
+Below, you’ll find two interviews that ran in TFK.
 The first talks to children about how to handle their feelings if the news is upsetting.
 The other looks at how kids can help stop cycles of anger and misunderstanding.
 There is also a set of resources to help you talk about tough stories in the news with the children in your life.

 Gun violence is an all-too-frequent reality in our country.
 One way to create change is to build a community in which our children feel safe and validated.
 Let’s work together to achieve this goal.